ARS-DETR: Aspect Ratio-Sensitive Detection Transformer for Aerial Oriented Object Detection: Introduction

-In this paper, we propose an Aspect Ratio Sensitive Deformable DETR-based oriented object detection, called ARS-DETR.
-Specifically, an hyperparametric free Aspect Ratio aware Circle Smooth Label (AR-CSL) is designed to represent the relationship of adjacent angles according to the aspect ratio of the object.
-Considering the sensitivity of different objects to angle, AR-CSL uses the SkewIoU of the objects with different aspect ratios under each angle deviation to smooth the angle label.
-Then, We also propose a rotated deformable attention module to embed the angle information into the DETR-based detector to align the feature.
-Finally, we adopt the aspect ratio aware loss and matching strategy to make the training of the detector can be adjusted dynamically, which can greatly reduce the burden of model training.
-Extensive experiments show that ARS-DETR is indeed an excellent detector in high-precision oriented object detection on different datasets.
-In summary, our contributions lie in four-folds as follows: \begin{itemize} \item We summarize the influence of angle deviation in the oriented object detection and the flaws of the current oriented object detection metric (e.g. AP$_{50}$) in detail, and advocate to use more stringent metric (e.g. AP$_{75}$) to evaluate the performance of the model, inspiring researchers to pay more attention to the high-precision oriented object detection. \item A new angle classification method called Aspect Ratio aware Circle Smooth Label (AR-CSL), which adopts the value of the SkewIoU of objects with different aspect ratio under each angle deviation, is designed to smooth angle labels in a more reasonable way while eliminating the hyperparameter of window radius introduced by previous work. \item We propose an angle embedded rotated deformable attention module to align the feature, and combined with the new angle classification technique (i.e. AR-CSL), denoising strategy (DN), and aspect ratio sensitive weighting (ARW) and matching (ARM) to further improve the performance. \item Extensive experiments on three public datasets: DOTA-v1.0, DIOR-R and OHD-SJTU demonstrate the effectiveness of the proposed model.
-ARS-DETR achieves the state-of-the-art performance on the AP$_{75}$ in the all datasets. \end{itemize}
+In this paper, we propose an Aspect Ratio Sensitive DEtection TRansformer to achieve oriented object detection in aerial images, called ARS-DETR.
+Specifically, a hyperparametric free Aspect Ratio aware Circle Smooth Label (AR-CSL) is designed to represent the relationship of adjacent angles according to the aspect ratios of objects.
+Considering the sensitivity of different objects to angle, AR-CSL uses the SkewIoU of the objects with different aspect ratios under each angle deviation to smooth the angle labels.
+Then, We also propose a rotated deformable attention module to embed the angle information into detector to align the features.
+Finally, we adopt the aspect ratio sensitive matching and loss strategy to enable dynamic adjustment of the detector's training, thereby reducing the burden of model training.
+Extensive experiments on different aerial datasets demonstrate the effectiveness of ARS-DETR in high-precision oriented object detection.
+In summary, our contributions lie in four-folds as follows: \begin{itemize} \item We analyze the influence of angle deviation in the oriented object detection in detail and give the corresponding formula.
+Additionally, we also analyze the flaws of the current oriented object detection metric (i.e. AP$_{50}$). \item A new angle classification method called AR-CSL is designed to smooth angle labels in a more reasonable way.
+This method adopts the values of the SkewIoU of objects with different aspect ratios under each angle deviation, while also eliminating the hyperparameter of window radius that was introduced by previous work. \item We propose an angle embedded Rotated Deformable Attention module (RDA) to incorporate the angle information for extracting the aligned features.
+Meanwhile, the Aspect Ratio sensitive Matching (ARM) and Aspect Ratio sensitive Loss (ARL) are developed to adaptively adjust the focus on the angle based on the aspect ratio of the object.
+In addition, we also combine with DeNoising strategy (DN) to further improve the performance of DETR-based method for oriented object detection. \item Extensive experiments on three public aerial datasets: DOTA-v1.0, DIOR-R and OHD-SJTU demonstrate the effectiveness of the proposed model.
+ARS-DETR achieves a competitive performance on high-precision oriented object detection in the all datasets. \end{itemize}